MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-config.md

 ### Get and set configurations

 You can get, set, or unset values in the `config.json` file using `azd config` commands.
-Some specific configurations are used by other `azd` features and commands, such as when enabling alpha features or setting template sources, but you can also set your own custom values as well.
+Some specific configurations are used by other `azd` features and commands, such as when enabling alpha features or setting template sources, but you can also set your own custom values.

 #### Manage configurations used by `azd`